kasper/phoenix/API.md

 - `isMain()` returns `true` if the window is the main window for its app
 - `isNormal()` returns `true` if the window is a normal window
 - `isMinimized()` returns `true` if the window is minimised
+- `isVisible()` returns `true` if the window is a normal and unminimised window that belongs to an unhidden app
 - `app()` returns the app for the window
 - `screen()` returns the screen where most or all of the window is currently present
 - `topLeft()` returns the top left point for the window